ShirinStar/curriculum/digital_mask.md

 ### Takeaways & Next Steps
 Can you make now your own filter and share with us?<br/>
-A challenge: let's create the same filters as a physical masks!
+A challenge: let's create the same filters as physical masks!

 ## Post Session